Teddypg28/nba-schedule-generator-backend/README.md

   - reduce back-to-backs
   - reduce travel distance
   - reduce 5 home/away games in a row for teams
-  - ensure that no single team is traveling more or has more back-to-backs than any other team
+  - ensure that no team is signficantly traveling more or has significantly more back-to-backs than the other teams

+Each endpoint returns an object displaying the number of back to backs the schedule has along with the optimized schedule.